erikyo/cf7-smtp/README.txt

 4. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 1.1.2 =
+- New: Added an optional "Tenant ID" setting for the Office 365 provider to support single-tenant Azure applications, preventing AADSTS50194 endpoint errors.
+- Fix: Resolved a critical issue with the Office 365 OAuth2 flow where the user email was not stored, causing XOAUTH2 mail delivery to fail.
+The plugin now properly extracts identity claims directly from the JWT access token.
+- Fix: Fixed a bug where non-CF7 WordPress emails were completely dropped when the "SMTP Mode" was set to "Contact Form 7 Only".
+Normal emails will now correctly bypass the SMTP transport.
+- Fix: Resolved an issue in the settings validation where newly entered OAuth2 credentials were unintentionally wiped if the user saved them while simultaneously changing the authentication method.
+- Fix: Patched a silent failure in the OAuth2 REST API endpoint that previously returned a success status with a null URL instead of a proper error message when client credentials were unreadable or missing.
+- Refactor: Cleaned up wp-config.php constant definitions.
+Removed unnecessary hardcoded constants for non-sensitive settings (Host, Port, From Mail, etc.) and introduced dedicated security constants for CF7_SMTP_OAUTH2_CLIENT_ID and CF7_SMTP_OAUTH2_CLIENT_SECRET.

 = 1.1.1 =
 - Security: Implemented AES-256-GCM encryption for sensitive data with enhanced key and IV handling.